Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 The main features of MLDL for manifold learning and generation in comparison to other popular methods are summarized below:

-The main features of MLDL for manifold learning and generation in comparison to other popular methods are summarized below:

 |                                               | MLDL(ours)		| AE/TopoAE 	| MLLE 	| ISOMAP 	| t-SNE	|
 | :----------------------------------------- 	| :--------:		| :-------: 	| :---: | :----: 	| :---: |
 | Manifold Learning without decoder          	|    Yes     		|    No     	| Yes  	|   Yes   	| Yes  	|